What are alternatives to crowdfunding in the UK?

 -

 Venture capital firms provide funding to startups and early-stage companies in exchange for equity.
 Unlike angel investors, venture capitalists are professional investors who manage a fund and invest on behalf of their limited partners.
 Notable venture capital firms in the UK include Octopus Ventures and LocalGlobe.
+They expect to be able to achieve a significant return, typically over 3-7 years, which means they favour technology companies who can deliver exponential scale in large markets.

 -